Chase-42/Chase-42/README.md

 I’m Chase,
 I currently am a Junior Web Developer Intern at [SetPatrol](https://www.setpatrol.com/).
-I am a code/design/keyboard/metal music/film nerd, with meticulous attention to detail & style who loves to problem-solve with clean, semantic code while always learning and improving my skills.
 My specialties include: JavaScript, React, HTML, CSS(Less/Semantic-UI/Material-UI/Styled-Components) & Node/Express.
 I am passionate about creating solutions, iterating on well-designed applications with impeccable UI/UX and and find deep satisfaction in collaborating with teams to build software that makes a difference in people's lives and the world.

 <details>
   <summary>LEARN MORE!</summary>